 Treatment for serious problems linked to the mesh may include pelvic physical therapy, surgery or other options that patients must undergo in an effort to reverse these undue complications.
 Women who are injured as a result of having a mesh implant may be able to recover compensation for medical care, rehabilitation, and other damages they may incur as a result of having the surgery.

-Greg Vigna MD, JD LLP is available to help those with questions regarding their right to legal compensation from those who may be responsible for what they have had to endure.
+Greg Vigna MD, JD, PLC is available to help those with questions regarding their right to legal compensation from those who may be responsible for what they have had to endure.
 Women in these circumstances may also be left with questions about what steps should be taken to ensure that fair compensation can be obtained.

-If you or a loved one has suffered an injury after having a vaginal mesh or abdominal mesh implanted and need information regarding legal assistance, Greg Vigna MD, JD LLP may be able to help.
+If you or a loved one has suffered an injury after having a vaginal mesh or abdominal mesh implanted and need information regarding legal assistance, Greg Vigna MD, JD, PLC may be able to help.
 Contact us today for a free consultation about your case.